Skip to content

 However, if you’re not a hardcore training fanatic, then just the simple act of hiking for pleasure gets you stronger, and ultimately leaner.
 If you get those hills in, think about what that’s doing for your booty!
 Who run the world?
 Girls!

-Hiking Solo to Appreciate Nature
+Solo Hiking to Appreciate Nature

 Developing an awe and healthy respect towards nature will never be a bad thing, especially in this current climate.
 One of my aims with this blog is to instill an appreciation and a love for nature.